 2. Mark Making Activities

 As their hand muscles strengthen, children begin mark making.
 Start with hands-on approaches for a sensory experience by using fingers.
 Squirt shaving foam, poster paint or sand onto a plate for children to make patterns in – seeing how their finger actively draws lines and makes the foam, paint or sand move can help your child to establish an understanding of cause and effect through mark making.
 Not only this, but the freedom of using their hands in sensory play can stimulate your child’s imagination and creativity.
 If messy play is not an option, another activity idea is to roll out a large sheet of paper for children to draw or scribble on.
-You can encourage the use of tools such as oversized crayons and solid poster paint pens so that children can work on their grip whilst mark making.
+You can encourage the use of tools such as oversized crayons so that children can work on their grip whilst mark making.
 Displaying any artwork children make in classrooms or around the house can improve confidence in their skills and boost interest in learning to write.

 3. Alphabet Practice

 Expanding knowledge of the alphabet can support your child’s learning of letters.
 Remembering the alphabet may require repetition; try creating songs and rhymes as an entertaining and memorable way to learn letters.
 For a quick alphabet activity, grab some magnetic letters and practice ordering them on the fridge or a whiteboard.
 One of the best ways to encourage letter learning is getting your child to practice spelling their name.
 If your child enjoys sensory play, tactile textured letters or cards enable kids to trace the letters with their fingers, which can help to establish the correct stroke when forming the letters.
 Alphabet puzzles like Dizzie the Dinosaur are a sweet way of incorporating learning letters and building dexterity simultaneously.
 We also have a range of free printables such as alphabet matching activities and colour by letter formation sheets over on our Free Resources Hub.